 I made this delicious Strawberry Frozen Yogurt recipe awhile back and was worried the strawberry season might be over before I had a chance to share on Just One Cookbook.
 I am glad that there are still plenty of strawberries in the stores so you definitely have to try this recipe if you love homemade fruity frozen yogurt.
-I apologize for sharing an ice cream recipe so late in the summer but the truth is that I usually take more than a week (or even a month) to prepare and publish a post.
-The behind the scene work such as photo editing and writing takes me a bit of time since my real job is still full-time mom.

 When I saw this recipe at Lynna’s blog, Hearts in My Oven, I knew I have to make it for my family since my daughter loves strawberry.
 Compared to the Blueberry Frozen Yogurt, the texture of the strawberry frozen yogurt was really smooth and creamy.
 It didn’t get icy at all even being stored in the freezer for over a week.
 I used organic strawberries (really sweet and flavorful!) and the end result was very popular among my children and their friends.
 I’d highly recommend using organic strawberries if you can still find them.
 The best part about this recipe is that it’s super easy to make!!